covid19perspective/covid19perspective/Sandbox/MWK/readme.txt

 Combined all into 'Combined.csv'

 Output to 'samplemap.html' a simple interactive Map.
+The size of the circle over the states is proportional to the number of COVID-19 cases.
 Hoverover a State to see details.

 This is as far as I got :(